 After a hectic centenary year in 2023, Flying Scotsman remained virtually stationary in 2024.
-She was supposed to be operating mainline and heritage line trips in the Autumn, but ended up spending all year on static display at the National Railway Museum sites in York & Shildon, with a few 1 kilometre (0.6 mile) rides on Shildon’s demo track in August.
+She was supposed to be operating mainline and heritage line trips in the Autumn, but ended up spending all year on static display at the National Railway Museum (NRM) sites in York & Shildon, with a few 1 kilometre (0.6 mile) rides on Shildon’s demo track in August.

 As usual, I’ll post any activity I hear of, here.